-Beef prices are susceptible to mad cow disease and other health-related stories - such as being linked to cancer and heart disease - that occasionally appear in the press.
+Beef prices are susceptible to mad cow disease and other health-related stories - such as being linked to cancer and heart disease - as well as product recalls due to bacterial contamination.
+Other issues that occasionally appear in the press with regard to the meat market include the use of illegal immigrants as part of the workforce in meat processing plants and farms.
 These stories can remain in the headlines for several days or weeks.
-During those periods, avoiding the beef market is best.
+During those periods, avoiding the beef market is often the best alternative for inexperienced traders.
+The flip side is that those kinds of stories can also provide trading opportunities.
+As you understand more about trading these markets, you can adjust your tactics to accommodate these instances.